License plate readers are emerging across Kentuckiana: Why?

 Automatic License Plate Readers take photos and then log data about every vehicle they see.

-People living in the Polo Fields community said it makes them feel safer, but when you apply it to a larger scale, like an entire city, some people have privacy concerns.
+People living in the Polo Fields community said it makes them feel safer, but some people have privacy concerns when you apply it to a larger scale, like an entire city.

 Scott Allen and the Homeowner Association's Safety Committee in Polo Fields monitor the cameras.
 He said each neighbor pays $12 a year, totaling $12,000 for six cameras.